prakhar728/ZecRotor/Readme.md

    - Each job includes an **event log** with timestamps and context

 ---

+### I wanted to highlight that the entire MVP exists on Mainnet, not testnet.
+Since it's not audited and still has security issues we can deploy it on the cloud and phala.

 ## ✨ Features (MVP)
 - 🚀 Simple REST API for job creation and tracking